A dual characterisation of simple and subdirectly-irreducible temporal Heyting algebras

 We also define the following relations for all $n \in \Nats$.

-Given $x,y \in \X$, we say that $y$ \textit{is $Z$-reachable from} $x$ if $y \Zrel x$.
-We call $x$ a \textit{$Z$-root} if it is a root with respect to the relation $Z$.
-If such a point exists on $\X$, we call $\X$ \textit{$Z$-rooted}.
-Finally, we call $\X$ \textit{$Z$-connected} if it is connected with respect to the relation $Z$. \end{dfn} The relation $B$ formalises the idea of moving \mbox{« backward »} until encountering either a reflexive or minimal point.
-The relation $Z$ then formalises the idea of « zig-zagging » down via $B$ and back up via ${\leq}$ a finite number of times. \begin{exm} Observe the following $\X \in \tTran_{\fin}$. \begin{multicols}{2}
+Given $x,y \in \X$, we say that $y$ \textit{is $Z$-reachable from} $x$ if $x \Zrel y$.
+We call $x$ a \textit{$Z$-root} if it is a root with respect to the relation $Z$, i.e.\ $\forall z \in \X \logdot x \Zrel z$.
+If such a point exists on $\X$, we say that $\X$ is \textit{$Z$-rooted}.
+Finally, we say that $\X$ is \textit{$Z$-connected} if it is connected with respect to the relation $Z$. \end{dfn} The relation $B$ formalises the idea of moving \mbox{« backward »} until encountering either a reflexive or minimal point.
+The relation $Z$ then formalises the idea of \mbox{« zig-zagging »} down via $B$ and back up via ${\leq}$ a finite number of times. \begin{exm} Consider the following $\X \in \tTran_{\fin}$. \begin{multicols}{2}

 \columnbreak

 \end{multicols}

 Here, everything is $Z$-reachable from $z$ except for $w$ and $w'$.
 This is because $B$ allows us to descend from $z$ to $x$, but does not allow us to descend to $w$ because $x \in (w,z] \inter \Refl(\X)$.
 Once we have descended as far as possible, we take upsets and repeat the process again. \end{exm}